huohuoren4/docs/python/pytest/reference_guides/fixture_reference.md

 Enough information has to be provided through these requests in order for pytest to be able to figure out a clear, linear chain of dependencies, and as a result, an order of operations for a given test.
 If there’s any ambiguity, and the order of operations can be interpreted more than one way, you should assume pytest could go with any one of those interpretations at any point.

-For example, if d didn’t request c, i.e.the graph would look like this:
+For example, if `d` didn’t request `c`, i.e.the graph would look like this:

 ![test_fixtures_order_dependencies_unclear](/pytest/test_fixtures_order_dependencies_unclear.png)